 C16.2.12.1.2.1.
 Training.
 Verification that all courses, Mobile Training Teams (MTT) and Extended Training Service Specialist (ETSS)/Language Training Detachments (LTDs) are completed, all temporary duties (TDYs) are finished, and all case-funded salary positions have expired.

 C16.2.12.1.2.3.
 Program Management Line.
 The end point may vary, but may be no later than 12 months after final delivery and/or performance of last non-Program Management Line (PML) service for the related case(s).
-Like any other service, the duration of PML must be linked to the period of performance.
+Like any other service, the duration of PML must be linked to the POP.

 C16.2.12.1.3.
 All warranty periods have elapsed.